debrakao/codex/codex.md

 Beliefs about how I interpret my perceptions and synthesize the meaning of reality.
 3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.

 #### 3A: Opinions: Shoulds
 How I believe I should approach life.
 These are all opt-in and apply only to myself.
+This can be considered as my living document for ongoing resolutions.

 - I should regularly verify that I want to continue opting-in to everything in this document on the first of every month.
 - I should create a new monthly report on the first of every month.